internetarchive/fatcat/guide/src/entity_file.md

   many articles), and that a release will often have multiple files (differing only by watermarks, or different digitizations of the same printed work, or variant MIME/media types of the same published work).
+- `extra` (object with string keys): additional metadata about this file
+    - `path`: filename, with optional path prefix. path must be "relative", not "absolute", and should use UNIX-style forward slashes, not Windows-style backward slashes

 #### URL `rel` Vocabulary